CHAPTER THREE: Meanwhile, Back Home…

 “Great,” I said, but what I’m thinking is grrr ea AAT; ‘Lil Bitch is coming to visit.
 Of course, that’s not her real name; just her real personality.
-Her name is May Atkins – her mother – my older sister – didn’t put the birth father’s name on the certificate - and she’s a not-so-adorable fourteen-going-on-I-know-it-all teen, moody as hell, who craves drama whenever and wherever she can find it.
-Add to this she talks non-stop and you’ve got just the opposite of me.
+Her name is May Atkins – her mother – my older sister – didn’t put the birth father’s name on the certificate, so like it or not we shared the same last name.
+She’s a not-so-adorable fourteen-going-on-I-know-it-all teen, moody as hell, who craves drama whenever and wherever she can find it.
+Add to that she talks non-stop and you’ve got just the opposite of me.
 I hate drama, can’t stand social media hype, and a ‘chatty Cathy’ I’m not.
 Maybe her brother Joe will come with her.
 That would balance things out a little.
 He’s eighteen and totally normal.

-“I was thinking…” Grandma says, turning to face me.
+“I was thinking…” Grandma said, turning to face me.
 “I was thinking that maybe we could ask May to stay with us for both her school holidays – Thanksgiving and Christmas!”
-Grandma’s face beams with excitement.
+Grandma’s face beamed with excitement.
 “Wouldn’t that be great?
 What do you think, Tasha?”

 For sixty-five, she’s really naïve to think this would be a good thing.
 I’m thinking she really doesn’t want to know what I think – because it would make her sad.
 But I’d just love to tell her how I feel about it.
 Joe?
 Yeah, he’s okay.
 But May?
 Being around that girl could turn the Dali Lama into a serial killer.

-“That would be great,” I agree.
+“That would be great,” I agreed.
 I just can’t burst this woman’s happy bubble.

 “So, how was your day, dear?”